 - 4.2.2 As shown in Table 4-1 to 4-4, all the measured results during normal daytime were below 75dB(A) of the acceptance criteria. - 4.2.3 No adverse weather condition which may affect the monitoring result was encountered during the course of noise monitoring in the reporting period.
-Furthermore, no documented noise complaint is received, indicating no exceedance of Action Level.
+One (1) documented noise complaint is received, indicating one (1) noise action level exceedance was recorded.